tonyelhabr/netlify/content/post/soccer-pitch-control-r/index.md

 ![](epv_822_python.png)

-Cool, it seems to be pretty close.
+Cool, my R version seems to very close to the python original.
 We do have a small discrepancy in the EPV added calculation.
 (This EPV is actually an "expected" EPV calculation that uses pitch control to weight the pre-learned EPV grid).
 I believe this is probably due to discrepancies in the integration done in the pitch control calculation and not due to a significant a code issue.

 The code to prepare the data for these plots gets more complex, which is why I have excluded it here.[^10] However, none of it is unreasonably difficult to understand or implement once we have a properly defined `player` object.